About …

 I have a bachelor’s degree in Biology.
 My passion for marine biology and the ocean led me on a 20-year adventure in the Carribean, where I became a licensed US Coast Guard captain and professional sailor in the US Virgin Islands.
 I worked in various roles: taking tourists sailing on day sails or week-long charters, running privately owned yachts for individuals who needed someone to care for their beautiful boats, and teaching people unfamiliar with marine environments how to sail, snorkel, and appreciate the beauty of a coral reef.
 I loved the sailor’s life!

 My husband and I met while living in the US Virgin Islands, and sailing was an adventure we shared.
 When we started our family, we moved to Northern Vermont, where we raised our kids and spent our professional years.
-Now semi-retired, we both feel grateful to live in and travel to beautiful places.
+Now retired, we both feel grateful to live in and travel to beautiful places, spending our time on things that are meaningful and bring us happiness and joy.

 I am now in a new phase of self-discovery.
-As I delve into the spiritual realm, I recognize the importance of this aspect in my life and am excited about helping others explore it as well.
-I’m working on certifications as a Druid, Shaman, Reiki Master, and Somatic Healer.
+As I delve into the spiritual realm, I recognize the importance of energetics and aligning with God/Source/Nature/ the universe in my life, and am excited about helping others explore it as well.
+I’m currently working on certifications as a Druid, Shaman, Reiki Master, and Somatic Healer.

 As a web designer, I help people create something that expresses their purpose and dreams.

-I genuinely love the creative process of bringing people’s websites and aspirations to life!
+I genuinely love the creative process of bringing people’s dreams and aspirations to life in a visual and energetic form through a website.

 💫 Peg Desrochers